tilt-dev/tilt/docs/_build/html/_sources/first_config.md.txt

 If you don't know Go, that's OK.
 These are steps to run that build a Go server.

-- `k8s_resource('oneup', 'oneup.yaml')`
+- `k8s_resource('oneup', 'oneup.yaml', port_forwards=8100)`

-This next line reads Kubernetes YAML, gives it a name and creates it in Kubernetes.
+This next line reads Kubernetes YAML, gives it a name, creates it in Kubernetes, and sets up a localhost:8100 listener.

 Tilt tracks dependencies; you can edit YAML, Dockerfiles or the Tiltfile and Tilt will automatically rebuild your server.

 At the risk of diving too deep, let's unpack that YAML file.